 Best Places to Live in Illinois in 2021

 Illinois, nicknamed The Prairie State, is currently home to over 12 million residents.
 If you’re looking to make a move and don’t want to call the City of Chicago home, the suburbs are full of desirable places to live.
-Some perks they have to offer are a high quality of life, premium school districts, and a growing job market.
-Read below to see our list of the top four places to live in Illinois.
+Some perks the suburbs can offer are a high quality of life, premium school districts, and a growing job market.
+There are many different types of suburbs scattered throughout Illinois, some more expensive than others.
+Read below to learn about some of the top-rated suburbs in the state.

 With a population sitting just above 41,000, Buffalo Grove is our top-rated suburb to live in Illinois.
 Located 30 miles outside of the city, it is described as a mix of suburban and urban living.
 Roughly 80% of residents own their homes where the median value is $324,600.
 The average household income is $111,435 and the unemployment rate remains low at 3.3%.
 The town is well known for having great education and park district systems that offer a wide variety of programs.
-If you want your home to be in Illinois, you should look here first.
+If you want your home to be in Illinois, this is a great place to start looking.

 One of the largest and most well-known towns and Illinois, Naperville has a population of over 140,000.
 With a perfectly placed train station, you can commute to the city in under an hour.
 Like Clarendon Hills, the average household income is around $120,000 but the median home value is $100,000 less.
-With restaurants and parks stationed along the riverwalk, Naperville offers a variety of nightlife.
-Full of good education systems for all levels, this suburb is constantly growing.
+With restaurants and parks stationed along the Riverwalk, Naperville offers a variety of nightlife for all ages.
+Full of good education systems for all levels, this suburb is constantly growing as a community.

 Third on our list is Clarendon Hills, a smaller town that’s a little closer to the city.
 With under 10,000 residents, it provides a compact suburban feel.
 The median household income is roughly $126,000 with a higher median home value of over $500,000.
 Offering one of the best school districts in the state, Clarendon Hills is a trustworthy and safe town to purchase a home in.